 The study of chemistry is concerned with the composition, structure, properties, and transformations of matter.
 It attempts to gain understanding of the processes of our physical world.
-Chemistry is the central science, having foundation in mathematics and physics and, in turn, underlying the life sciences.
+In many ways, chemistry is the central science, having foundation in mathematics and physics and, in turn, underlying the life sciences.
 It is theoretical and yet practical; it emphasizes analytical skills and yet depends on creativity and problem solving.